 Sun-dappled Hollywood, California, the late 1930s.
-Talented artist ‘Tod Hackett’ (William Atherton)plods away as an underling in a movie studio, when he gets a chance to move up in the Art Direction department, working on a prestige epic about Waterloo.
+Talented artist ‘Tod Hackett’ (William Atherton) plods away as an underling in a movie studio.
+He gets a chance to move up in the Art Direction department, working on a prestige epic about Waterloo.
 His low-rent bungalow cronies and fellow hopefuls include desperate, untalented wanna-be ‘Faye Greener’ (Karen Black), her sleazy has-been-vaudevillian father (Burgess Meredith) and assorted hangers-on, losers and creeps.
 Then there is an industry outsider, the kindly, repressed, very strange accountant ‘Homer Simpson’ (Donald Sutherland).
-The lust v. luster collision of their varied selfish but interlocking pipe dreams with the harsh bottom-line reality of show biz makes for apocalyptic reckoning.
+The lust v. luster collision of their varied selfish but interlocking pipe dreams with the harsh bottom-line reality of show biz makes for an apocalyptic reckoning.

 “Oh, Lord, forgive me for harboring such unworthy thoughts, but sometimes I wish I could tear it all down!”

 West’s baleful take on Hollywood, on California, on America, on people in general, was to parade grotesque characters, grasping, needy and pathetic, with just one (Simpson, played to gawk-perfection by a sympathetic Sutherland) displaying redeeming qualities (which don’t help him).
 Over 144 minutes, the cruelty, avarice and all-round distaste steadily accumulate to a fiery whopper finale signifying the eventual destruction (heavy implication is that it’s deserved) of the mocked-up movie capital, the fools gold of the Golden State and the underlying lie of the whole country and capitalism.
 Bring the kids! *